wwu-mentors/ReactSpace-Workshop/README.md

 # The Web Basics

 ## Javascript
-JavaScript is interpreted language that supports many programming styles of programming such object-oriented, and functional.
+JavaScript is interpreted language that supports many programming styles such as Object Oriented and Functional.
 JavaScript is not just a scripting langauge.
 One thing that makes JavaScript special is that it can run inside the browser.

 Here are some examples to get you started.
 JavaScript does not have types (like python).
 JavaScript has curly braces and semicolons like Java and C. Here is a simple function call with a variable declaration.